+a.
 Masters events may be held in the following classes, by age.
-The age restriction is the lower limit for the average age of point in any age band for wins at Junior events.

-the crew (excluding cox), each crew member's age being measured in whole years attained during the current calendar year.
+The age restriction is the lower limit for the average age of the crew (excluding cox), each crew member's age being measured in whole years attained during the current calendar year.

 Class Age Restriction

 Α 27

 В 36

-C 43
+С 43

 D 50

-E 55
+Ε 55

 F 60

 G 65

 Н 70

-- 1 75
+1 75

 J 80

 K 85

 - Masters events may be combined into event bands based on ranking points. - c.
-Masters events will not attract status points except that Masters with no status points will receive one such point for a qualifying win. - d.
-Masters events will attract ranking points. - Masters crews of different classes may be raced together using a handicap system. - A table of handicaps and working notes on the system is published in the British Rowing Almanack.
-These shall be applied to determine the handicap to be used. - A competition shall declare, beforehand, if the handicap system will be used. - The British Rowing insurance policy covers competitors aged 80 and over against third party liability.
+Masters events will attract ranking points. - Masters crews of different classes may be raced together using a handicap system (see Appendix G). - Before entries open, a competition shall declare in its promotional material the arrangements that will be used to group Masters entries into events and whether or not the ranking system and/or the handicap system will be used for some, or all, Masters classes.
+These arrangements should then not be changed once entries have opened.

+The British Rowing insurance policy covers competitors aged 80 and over against third party liability.
 They are not covered for personal accident.